DeBraid/bitcoin-notes/balaji-bitcoin-101.md

 Notes from talk by Balaji Srinivasan at Kholsa Ventures event https://www.youtube.com/watch?t=26&v=JIxwTx7o_B4

+## Why do we believe that bitcoin may be the most important tech of next decade?

 What is bitcoin?
 Why are we (at 21 and Andressen Horowitz) comparing its scale to the internet?

+Balaji references this [clip, "What is internet anyway"][clip] with Bryant Gumble et al on USA today from 1994.
+What we don't know we can't understand.
+Early in bitcoin lifecycle (same can still be said for Internet).

+## Overview

 1. Btc is a protocol
 2. Here to stay (recently as 2 years ago much less certain it would survive)